cliffclick/aa/README.md

 in dead (not live) code are ignored.

 _GCP_ gets the normal _MAF_ treatment, no surprises here.  _GCP_ may be run in two modes: _optimistic_ vs _pessimistic_.
-In the _pessmistic_ variant, the program always correct; the algorithm can be stopped at any point.
-However locally correct transformations can be made (such as folding "3+5" into "8", or removing dead code).
-This pessmistic version is run as a pre-pass before the main combined algorithm to cleanup "easy" things.
+In the _pessimistic_ variant, the program always correct; the algorithm can be stopped at any point.
+However, locally correct transformations can be made (such as folding "3+5" into "8", or removing dead code).
+This pessimistic version is run as a pre-pass before the main combined algorithm to cleanup "easy" things.
 In the _optimistic_ variant, the analysis must run to completion before the typing is correct, types are not incrementally correct.
-However the _optimistic_ variant delivers a more precise type (allows typing strictly more programs).
+However, the _optimistic_ variant delivers a more precise type (allows typing strictly more programs).